scott-anderson-wc/cs210pub/assignments/a07/signup.md

 <figure>
 <img src="screenshot-with-errors.png">
-<figcaption>A screenshot after I made as many errors as I
+<figcaption>Above is a screenshot after I made as many errors as I
 could.</figcaption>
 </figure>

 <figure>
 <img src="screenshot-without-errors.png">
-<figcaption>A screenshot after I submitted a form with no errors.</figcaption>
+<figcaption>Above is a screenshot after I submitted a form with no errors.</figcaption>
 </figure>

 ## Feedback